shalinc/Cloud-Benchmarking/README.txt

-Programming Assignment 1
-BENCH MARKING PERFORMANCE EVALUATION
+<h3>BENCH MARKING PERFORMANCE EVALUATION</h3>
-Chopra Shalin
-A20355181

 README:

-Considering the instance on which the program is going to be tested has the required compilers for Java and C programs
-Extract the Folder named "PROG1_CHOPRA_SHALIN.zip"
+Considering the instance on which the program is going to be tested has the required compilers for Java and C programs Extract the Folder named "Cloud-Benchmarking.zip" or Clone the Repository

 How to run: